jeffjryan/bash_profile/README.md

 # bash_profile
 My .bash_profile
 # Credits:
-I copied this profile directly from Nate and all creative credit goes to him.
-From the following page: https://natelandau.com/my-mac-osx-bash_profile/
+Much of the basis for this .bashrc I copied directly from Nate Landau https://natelandau.com/my-mac-osx-bash_profile/.
+All creative credit goes to him.
+From this file as a basis, I modified a few items for myself.
+It is an ongoing effort.

 # Caution
 Prior to using any of the steps below, be sure to back up your .bashrc and .bash_profile files!